Ken Howard (artist)

-Kenneth Howard OBE RA (26 December 1932 – 11 September 2022) was a British artist and painter.
+James Kenneth Howard OBE RA (26 December 1932 – 11 September 2022) was a British artist and painter.
 He was President of the New English Art Club from 1998 to 2003.

 Life and art

-Ken Howard was born in London.
+James Kenneth Howard was born in Cricklewood, London on 26 December 1932.
 After attending Kilburn Grammar School, he studied at the Hornsey College of Art (1949–53) and the Royal College of Art (1955–58).
 In 1958 he won a British Council Scholarship to Florence.
 He spent his National Service in the Royal Marines (1953–55).
 In 1973 and 1978 he was the Official War Artist to Northern Ireland, and 1973–80 worked in various locations, including Hong Kong, Cyprus and Canada with the British Army.
 In 1983 he was elected an Associate of the Royal Academy (ARA).
 In 1998 he became President of the New English Art Club, a post he held until 2003.
 In 1991 he was elected a Royal Academician (RA).

 Howard painted in a "traditional" manner, based on strong observation and a high degree of draughtsmanship combined with tonal precision.
 The depiction of light is a strong and recurrent element of his work.
 A notable theme is the nude model in his studio.
 Another theme is a city scene, such as Venice, with emphasis placed on the reflection of light from puddles after rain.
 He has said:

-Howard's work is in public collections including the National Army Museum, Guildhall Art Gallery, Ulster Museum and Imperial War Museum.
+His work is in public collections including the National Army Museum, Guildhall Art Gallery, Ulster Museum and Imperial War Museum.
 In 1989 his work was exhibited in Tenterden jointly with Ernest Greenwood and John Stanton Ward.

 Howard was appointed Officer of the Order of the British Empire (OBE) in the 2010 Birthday Honours.
-He died from complications of a fall on 11 September 2022, at the age of 89.
+He died from complications of a fall at the Royal Cornwall Hospital in Truro, Cornwall, on 11 September 2022, aged 89.